-The Friends For the Dearborn Animal Shelter’s Big Heart Award award is determined by the Board of Directors* and given annually at the Black Tie & Tails event to a valued supporter who:
+The Friends for Animals of Metro Detroit’s Big Heart Award award is determined by the Board of Directors* and given annually at the Black Tie & Tails event to a valued supporter who:

 - Exemplifies the Mission of the Friends:

-The mission of the Friends For the Dearborn Animal Shelter is to provide loving care and sanctuary to animals, encourage adoptions and reunions, and promote respect, responsibility, and compassion for all animals.
+The mission of the Friends for Animals of Metro Detroit is to provide loving care and sanctuary to animals, encourage adoptions and reunions, and promote respect, responsibility, and compassion for all animals.

 - Exemplifies true support of the humane treatment of animals, through thought, word and deed, whatever the arena or circumstance.

 - Has consistently over time donated time, support, and/or talent to facilitate or further the cause of animal welfare.

 * Friends Board of Directors members are exempt from receiving the Big Heart Award.